LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	</copy>
 	```

-16. Set the environment variable `OCI_CLI_AUTH` to run kubectl commands from an OCI instance.
+16. Set the environment variable `OCI_CLI_AUTH` to use Instance Principals to run kubectl commands from the OCI instance running the LiveLabs noVNC Remote Desktop.

 	```bash
 	<copy>